 - Ethernet cables are user-supplied.
-We recommend you use CAT5e shielded STP type network cables or cables with better performance types (important for meeting the requirements imposed by emission standards). - Use of straight-through Ethernet cables with RJ-45 plugs. - Use of cross-over cables.
+We recommend using CAT5e shielded STP type network cables or cables with better performance types (important for meeting the requirements imposed by emission standards). - Use of straight-through Ethernet cables with RJ-45 plugs. - Use of cross-over cables.
 These cables are automatically detected and rerouted for a valid connection.

-See the list below of connection types:
+See below the list of connection types: